preetsanjam/Web_Development/JavaScript/html5/notes.md

     `localStorage` stores only string data type.

     Whatever is stored in the local storage doesn't get erased.

+    Local storage has no data protection and it is therefore not secure to store sensitive data as they can be accessed by anyone.
+It can only store a maximum of 5 MB of data on the browser.

     The  `getItem(key)` method retrieves stored data in the browser.
 If a valid key is passed to the method, it will return the data.
 If the key does not exist, it will return null.